BinauralMeet/binaural-meet/docs/sharedContents.md

  - Next means the participant with next larger id or the smallest id.
  - Until contents moved to next participant, the contents of left participant must be kept.
 - When content with the same id owned by more than two participants, participant with smaller id loose the content.
-- When timestamps are the same, id is used to decide process order etc.
-- When orders include ids which is not kept by any participants, the id must be removed.
+- When two or more contents have the same zorder, the zorder of the content with the larger id will be incremented by the owner.